mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 which allows to define for each service's endpoint the proper access policies.
 Hence, let's enable Rönd sidecar for the following two services:

-- `control-plane` → to regulate who can retrieve Fast Data runtime configuration and change its runtime status
+- `control-plane` → to regulate who can retrieve Fast Data runtime configuration and change its runtime state, that is whether the underlying application is processing Fast Data events or it is instead paused
 - `crud-service` → to regulate who can access roles and bindings (discussed in the following paragraphs)

-An example of Rönd enabled for these services can be observed in the image:
+An example of Rönd enabled for these services can be observed in the image, which represents the _Authorization Management_ section that can be found within Console _Design_ area:

 ![List of services with Rönd enabled](img/rond_enabled_services.png)

+For further instructions on how Rönd can be enabled, please read this [documentation](/development_suite/api-console/api-design/authorization.md) and this [tutorial](/console/tutorials/protect-your-endpoints-with-policies.mdx), which explains all the steps in details.

 #### Control Plane